Asian American Legal Defense and Education Fund Releases New Exit Poll Results

 AALDEF’s publication, The Asian American Vote 2004: A Report on the Multilingual Exit Poll in the 2004 Presidential Election, provides a snapshot of the voter preferences of Asian Americans in 20 cities in 8 states: New York, New Jersey, Massachusetts, Rhode Island, Michigan, Illinois, Pennsylvania, and Virginia.

-44% of Massachusetts Asian Americans were registered Democrats, 36% were not enrolled in any political party, and only 18% were registered Republicans.
-By a 2 to 1 margin, Asian Americans favored Senator John Kerry over President George W. Bush, 68% to 30%, with 2% voting for other candidates.
+Almost 60% of New York Asian Americans were registered Democrats, 23% were not enrolled in any political party, and only 14% were registered Republicans.
+By a 3 to 1 margin, Asian Americans favored Senator John Kerry over President George W. Bush, 74% to 23%, with 3% voting for other candidates.

-- The most important civil rights/immigrants rights issue to Asian Americans in Massachusetts was Civil Liberties.
+The most important civil rights/immigrants rights issue to New York Asian Americans was Civil Liberties.

-Civil Liberties (30%) was the top choice, followed by Affirmative Action (13%), and Workers Rights (10%).
-Respondents also selected other issues—Deportation/ Detention, Hate Crimes, Immigration Backlogs, Language Barriers to Services, Legalization of Immigrants, Racial Profiling, and Voting/Political Representation—but each was selected by less than 10% of respondents.
+Civil Liberties (30%) was the top choice, followed by Affirmative Action (10%) and Workers Rights (10%).
+Respondents also selected other issues— Deportation/Detention, Hate Crimes, Immigration Backlogs, Language Barriers to Services, Legalization of Immigrants, Racial Profiling, and Voting/Political Representation—but each was selected by less than 10% of respondents.

-More than half (54%) of all respondents got their news about politics and community issues from the ethnic press, rather than from mainstream media outlets.
-35% of voters got their news from ethnic media sources in Asian languages.
+More than half (56%) of all respondents got their news about politics and community issues from the ethnic press, rather than from mainstream media outlets.
+42% of voters got their news from ethnic media sources in Asian languages.
+In particular, 62% of Chinese and 72% of Koreans primarily got their news from ethnic media sources in Asian languages.